-When picking up your child, make contact with the teacher and sign your child out through the Brightwheel app.
-Help your child collect their belongings.
-If you need to visit with your child's teacher about a non-urgent matter, please call the education office to make an appointment so the teacher can give you their full attention at a time when he or she is not supervising children.
+When picking up your child, make contact with the teacher and sign your child out through the Brightwheel app on your mobile device.
+Help your child collect their belonging.
+If you need to visit with your child's teacher about a non-urgent matter, please message them on Brightwheel to make an appointment so the teacher can give you their full attention at a time when he or she is not supervising children.

-We recommend that all families have a back-up care partner and additional people authorized for pick up in case of child illness that requires exclusion from care or if a situation requires that the regularly scheduled pick up will be later than 5:45 pm.
+We recommend that all families have a back-up care partner and additional people authorized for pick up in case of child illness that requires exclusion from care or if a situation requires that the regularly scheduled pick up will be later than 5:30 pm.